 - General damages.

-If you have been involved a car accident while on holiday and it was not your fault, we can assist.
-We can also help with a coach or bus accident abroad, as well as any other type of transport incidents.
+If you have been involved in a car accident while on holiday and it was not your fault, we can assist with any holiday accident claims.
+We can also help with a coach or bus accident abroad and any other type of transport incidents.

-It is a lot easier for us to launch road traffic accident claims abroad nowadays, especially if an accident has occurred in Europe.
-This is because the 4th EU Motor Directive 2003 states that all European vehicles need to be listed on a singular database.
-This means that the car at fault can be found with greater ease if an accident does occur.
+It is much easier for us to launch road traffic accident claims abroad nowadays, especially if an accident occurred in Europe.
+The 4th EU Motor Directive 2003 states that all European vehicles need to be listed on a singular database.
+This means that the car at fault can be found with greater ease if a holiday accident does occur.

-If you have been injured abroad, you will be able to claim for a number of different things, including:
+If you have been injured abroad in an accident on holiday, you may be able to claim for several different things, including:

 - General damages – This is the amount of money you will receive to compensate you for the pain and suffering you have experienced.

-- Care claim – If you needed help around the house, the person who cared for you would be able to file a care claim.
+- Care claim – If you need help around the house, the person who cared for you would be able to file a care claim.

 - Loss of earnings – If you have lost out on income due to your inability to work while you have been injured, you will be able to claim for this.

-- Medical expenses – This relates to any prescription costs or medical expenses you have suffered due to your injuries.
+- Medical bills related to any prescription costs or medical bills you have suffered due to your injuries.

-Here is a list of the Top 20 holiday destinations
+Here is a list of the top holiday destinations

 Examples of package holiday companies

-There are many different types of accidents that can occur when someone is on holiday, including:
+Let’s consider the possible incidents that may instigate holiday accident claims.
+So, many different types of accidents can occur when someone is on holiday, including:

 - Sporting injuries abroad, such as those caused while participating in watersports or skiing.

-- Injuries caused by a defective or substandard rental care.
+- Injuries caused by defective or substandard rental cars.